waterlinked/waterlinked.github.io/docs/dvl/gui/dashboard.md

 ----------------------------------------|------------------------------------------------------------------------------------------------------------------------
 Speed                                   | Speeds in x,y,z(Downward) directions with FOM that is the Euclidean norm of the standard deviations for each direction.
 Position                                | Calculated position with FOM that is the Euclidean norm of the standard deviations for each direction.
 Roll, pitch, Yaw                        | Orientation from the gyro.
+When dead reckoning is reset on the DVL, the gyro reinitializes its orientation.
+This means that the current orientation of the DVL at the time of reset will be set as the new zero orientation.

 ### Horizontal velocity
 Graphical indication of the horizontal direction of speed.